opalsecurity/opal-go/docs/GroupRemoteInfo.md

 `func (o *GroupRemoteInfo) HasAzureAdMicrosoft365Group() bool`

 HasAzureAdMicrosoft365Group returns a boolean if a field has been set.

+### GetSnowflakeRole

+`func (o *GroupRemoteInfo) GetSnowflakeRole() GroupRemoteInfoSnowflakeRole`

+GetSnowflakeRole returns the SnowflakeRole field if non-nil, zero value otherwise.

+### GetSnowflakeRoleOk

+`func (o *GroupRemoteInfo) GetSnowflakeRoleOk() (*GroupRemoteInfoSnowflakeRole, bool)`

+GetSnowflakeRoleOk returns a tuple with the SnowflakeRole field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSnowflakeRole

+`func (o *GroupRemoteInfo) SetSnowflakeRole(v GroupRemoteInfoSnowflakeRole)`

+SetSnowflakeRole sets SnowflakeRole field to given value.

+### HasSnowflakeRole

+`func (o *GroupRemoteInfo) HasSnowflakeRole() bool`

+HasSnowflakeRole returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)